How to Save Money: 19 Simple Tips For More Affordable Living

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

 The only thing better than shopping is saving money while doing it.
-But aside from major shopping holidays or big flash sales, how do people save money in the normal day-to-day?
-Many of these savings secrets are hiding in plain sight, and once you know what they are you’ll wonder why you didn’t implement these money-saving habits sooner.
-If you’re willing to get a little creative and step outside of your comfort zone, here are 19 simple ways to save some extra money throughout the year.
+But aside from major shopping holidays and big flash sales, how do people save money day to day?
+Many savings secrets are hiding in plain sight, and once you know what they are you’ll wonder why you didn’t implement them sooner.
+If you’re willing to get a little creative and step outside your comfort zone, here are 22 simple ways to save some extra money throughout the year.

 1. Take Advantage of Personal Finance Apps